 An alternative approach to enriching Xenopus oocytes with phospholipid-based dispersions involves the use of cyclodextrin saturated with cholesterol, which is similar to the way tissues and cells are enriched.
 However, we have found this approach to be of low reproducibility and efficiency, with an average of ~25% increase in cholesterol content.
 This is possibly due to the different loading capacity of these two approaches (See Representative Results section, Figure 3).
 In contrast, it has been shown that using cyclodextrin to deplete cholesterol from Xenopus oocytes can result in a ~40% decrease in cholesterol content36.

 Here, we focus on cholesterol enrichment of mammalian tissues and cells through the application of cyclodextrin saturated with cholesterol, and of Xenopus oocytes using liposomes.
-Both approaches can be harnessed to delineate the effect of increased levels of cholesterol in protein function.
+Both approaches can be harnessed to delineate the effect of increased levels of cholesterol on protein function.
 The mechanisms of cholesterol modulation of protein function may involve direct interactions8 and/or indirect effects9.
 When cholesterol affects protein function via direct interactions, the effect of an increase in cholesterol levels on protein activity is likely independent of the cell type, expression system, or enrichment approach.
 For example, we utilized these two approaches to determine the effect of cholesterol on G-protein gated inwardly rectifying potassium (GIRK) channels expressed in atrial myocytes37, hippocampal neurons32,38, HEK29339 cells, and Xenopus oocytes32,37.
-The results obtained in these studies were consistent: in all three types of mammalian cells and in amphibian oocytes cholesterol upregulated GIRK channel function.
-Furthermore, the observations made in these studies were also consistent with the results of studies carried out in atrial myocytes29,40 and hippocampal neurons32,38 (see Representative Results section, Figure 4), and the corresponding experiments in Xenopus oocytes freshly isolated from animals subjected to a high cholesterol diet40.
+The results obtained in these studies were consistent: in all three types of mammalian cells and in amphibian oocytes cholesterol upregulated GIRK channel function (see Representative Results section, Figure 4, for hippocampal neurons and the corresponding experiments in Xenopus oocytes).
+Furthermore, the observations made in these studies were also consistent with the results of studies carried out in atrial myocytes37,40 and hippocampal neurons32,38 freshly isolated from animals subjected to a high cholesterol diet40.
 Notably, cholesterol enrichment of hippocampal neurons using MCD reversed the effect of atorvastatin therapy used for addressing the impact of the high cholesterol diet both on cholesterol levels and GIRK function38.
 In other studies, we investigated the effect of mutations on cholesterol sensitivity of the inwardly rectifying potassium channel Kir2.1 using both Xenopus oocytes and HEK293 cells41.
 Again, the effect of the mutations on the sensitivity of the channel was similar in the two systems.

 The applications of both enrichment methods for determining the impact of elevated cholesterol levels on molecular, cellular, and organ function are numerous.
 In particular, the use of cyclodextrin-cholesterol complexes to enrich cells and tissues is very common largely due to its specificity.
 Recent examples of this approach include the determination of the impact of cholesterol on HERG channel activation and underlying mechanisms42, the discovery that cholesterol activates the G protein coupled receptor Smoothened to promote Hedgehog signaling43, and the identification of the role of cholesterol in stem cell biomechanics and adipogenesis through membrane-associated linker proteins44.
 In our own work, we utilized mammalian tissue enrichment with the MCD:cholesterol complex to study the effect of cholesterol enrichment on basic function and the pharmacological profile of calcium- and voltage-gated channels of large conductance (BK, MaxiK) in vascular smooth muscle35,45,46.
 In other studies, we used the phospholipid-based dispersion approach for enriching Xenopus oocytes with cholesterol to determine the roles of different regions in Kir2.1 and GIRK channels in cholesterol sensitivity41,47–49, as well as to determine putative cholesterol binding sites in these channels32,50,51.